 During his tenure as a MP, Govinda was usually absent from the Lok Sabha, for which faced a lot of criticism.
 The actor eventually had to resign from politics.
 Trying to foray in politics was one of the biggest mistakes of Govinda’s Bollywood career, as he eventually lost out on his stardom.
 Apart from politics, his immense indulgence in spirituality is also another reason for the downward streak in his career.

 The actor decided to start his second innings in Bollywood and was successful in bagging big films back then.
 He made a comeback with Bhagam Bhag (2006), co-starring Akshay Kumar and the film was a successful venture at the Box-Office.
-After Bhagam Bhag, he was seen in two films with Salman Khan i.e. Salaam-E-Ishq and Partner, out of which only Partner was a successful venture.
+After Bhagam Bhag, Govinda’s pictures were with Salman Khan i.e. Salaam-E-Ishq and Partner, out of which only Partner was a successful venture.
 Govinda won a lot of acclaim for his performance in all the three films i.e. Bhagam Bhag, Salaam-E-Ishq and Partner, and everyone started believing that the comic star of 90’s was back in action.
 However, he couldn’t carry forward the success as he signed several poor films like Money Hai Toh Honey Hai, Naughty At 40, Chal Chala Chal, Loot to name a few.

 Even at the last stage of his career, Govinda was not too keen to take up second lead in the films, which costed him losing out on a lot of major films.
 Govinda, who is one of the finest talents of Bollywood, failed to get a lot of work in the industry majorly due to his stubborn attitude of merely doing films that feature him as a larger than life star.
 In-fact, the actor also refused Salman Khan’s offer to star in a film produced by the superstar as he wasn’t too comfortable in playing the role of a father.
 Govinda was last seen in Aa Gaya Hero which was a massive disaster at the Box-Office.
 Apart from the solo lead films, Govinda was also seen in a brief role in films like Holiday, Kill Dill and Happy Ending and expectedly so, managed to win a lot of praises from critics and audience alike.